Can You Over Fertilize Citrus Trees? Everything You Need To Know

 How Much Fertilizer Do Citrus Trees Need?

-To prevent over-fertilizing citrus trees, you need to determine how much citrus fertilizer your trees need.
+To prevent over-fertilizing citrus trees, you need to determine the appropriate amount of citrus fertilizer.

-Each year of their lives, a mature tree requires at least 1 pound of fertilizer:
+Each year of its life, a mature tree requires at least 1 pound of fertilizer:

 Young citrus trees need more fertilizer for their development.

-- In the following year, increase the amount to 1 pound for each month.
+• The following year, increase the amount to 1 pound each month.

 How Do You Save An Over Fertilized Tree?

-If your plant is suffering from over-fertilizing, try out the methods to save it.
+If your plant is suffering from overfertilizing, try these methods to save it.

 Leaching